Quantum Lock: A Provable Quantum Communication Advantage: Simulation for HPUF/HLPUF

 \subsection{MUB in 8-dimension encoding with split attack}

-In this section, we show that a more sophisticated encoding of quantum state in higher dimension, i.e., a 8-dimensional quantum state with 9 MUB, leads to have more noise introduced to the database that an adversary emulates CPUFs with.
+In this section, we show that a more sophisticated encoding of quantum state in higher dimensions, i.e., an 8-dimensional quantum state with 9 MUB, leads to more noise introduced to the database that an adversary emulates CPUFs with.
 We denote the encoding quantum state as:

 , where $\theta$ represents the basis and $x$ represents the state.
 Here, the adversary attempts to obtain the accurate models of $x_0x_1x_2$ from 3 CPUFs associated with the state value.
 Similarly to the strategy shown in BB84 encoding, the adversary performs a Split Attack on $x_0x_1x_2$ sequentially.
 The success probability of guessing bit is equivalent to the probability of distinguishing mixed states out of $\rho_x = \frac{1}{9}\sum_{\theta = 0}^{8} |x^\theta\rangle\langle x^\theta|$.
 We obtain the optimal $p_0, p_1$ and $p_2$ corresponding to guessing correctly $x_0, x_1$ and $x_2$ as